This page is dedicated to more advanced topics related to deploying applications with Juju. The main page is Deploying applications.

 juju bootstrap --constraints mem=4G localhost lxd juju deploy mysql juju deploy --to 0 rabbitmq-server

 Juju treats a container like any other machine so it is possible to target specific containers as well.
-Here we deploy to containers in two different ways:
+Here we deploy to containers in three different ways:

 juju deploy mysql --to zone=us-east-1a juju deploy mediawiki --to host.mass